The BEST Chichen Itza Tour from Playa del Carmen (2023 Guide)

 - Explore Valladolid Town Square

-- Travel back to Playa del Carmen
+- Travel back to Playa del Carmen (2.5 hours)

-- Total Tour Duration: Approximately 12 hours
+🕘 Total Tour Duration: Approximately 12 hours

 First Stop: Chichen Itza

 This pyramid was designed so that twice a year on the Equinox (March 21 and September 21) the sun illuminates seven triangles on the side of the pyramid creating an illusion of a feathered snake descending the pyramid.

 Second Stop: Mayan Community & Lunch

-The second stop on the tour is visiting a Mayan Community where you’ll have the opportunity to hear from a Mayan shaman and shop for Mayan made souvenirs.
+The second stop on the tour is visiting a Mayan Community where you’ll have the opportunity to hear from a Mayan shaman and shop for Mayan-made souvenirs.
 Personally, this was my least favorite part of the tour.

 The food was pretty mediocre but that’s pretty much to be expected on a tour.
 You’ll get to choose from a spread of salads, fruits, tacos, fish, and pasta.
 Note there is an additional charge for beverages.

-Third Stop: Ik Kil Cenote
+Third Stop: Cenote